gnk6/pms18_test/README.md

 server1
 server2

 2. Alter the content of file "group_vars/servers".
 An example of the configuration is the below.
+To create the influxdb token run "openssl rand -hex 32"
 influxPass: password
 influxToken: 43430rerfeferf3r32r23r23rf
 influxOrganization: org